EXCITING OPPORTUNITIES FOR TECHNOLOGY STUDENTS AND TEACHERS

-In February 2020, two NSW projects took out 1st and 2nd place in the Engineering category of the national 2020 BHP Billiton Foundation Science and Engineering Fair and the winning project will go on to represent Australia at the 2020 Intel International Science and Engineering Fair to be held in Anaheim.
+In February 2020, two NSW projects took out 1st and 2nd place in the Engineering category of the national 2020 BHP Billiton Foundation Science and Engineering Fair.
 At ISEF 2018, Oliver Nicholls from Barker College took out the top STEM prize for school students in the world.
 Oliver was awarded the Gordon E. Moore Award for USD $75,000, in recognition of his autonomous robotic window cleaner being the most outstanding and innovative project at the fair and possessing the greatest potential impact for revolutionising its’ particular field of work.

 In 2019, James Casey-Brown and Lucy Lake won a 3rd place and 2nd place Engineering award respectively at the BHPFSEA competition.
 Lucy went on to win a 2nd Place Grand Award at ISEF 2019 in Phoenix, Arizona.

 It is also interesting to note that since we commenced the Technology & Engineering category in 2012, seventeen of the thirty-four selected ISEF finalists have designed and built an innovative device or application.